Math & Science

 AGR 102: Animal Industry

-A comprehensive view of the livestock and poultry industries, including the way the science of biology is used in modern livestock practice, focusing on production, marketing, and distribution.
+Credits 3.0This course provides a comprehensive overview of the livestock and poultry industries, emphasizing the application of biological science in contemporary livestock practices, with particular attention to production, marketing, and distribution.

 AGR 135: Conservation and Natural Resources